pivot-access-ltd/bma-offline-docs/discourse/tags-and-annotations.md

 <a href="#heading--list-controller-tags"><h4 id="heading--list-controller-tags">List controller tags</h4></a>

 There is no explicit means of listing tags for all controllers in the MAAS UI; see the [relevant procedure](insert link) in the MAAS CLI to do this.

-If you click on a tag assigned to a controller, you will see a filtered list of machines with that matching tag.
+If you click on a tag assigned to a controller, though,  you will see a filtered list of machines with that matching tag.

 <a href="#heading--view-controller-tags"><h4 id="heading--view-controller-tags">View controller tags</h4></a>